cucumber/docs/content/implementations/php.md

 Alternatively, you can do it on a per-Feature level and per-database table level.
 I have so far found the second approach to be the quickest and most flexible.

-The per-Feature and per-table approach can be accomplished using [[Hooks]].
+The per-Feature and per-table approach can be accomplished using [Hooks](/hooks/).
 Here are is the code that I currently have in `support/hooks.rb`:

 ```